WEYBOURNE

 Weybourne North Norfolk Railway Station |

-Station yard at Weybourne |
+The station yard at Weybourne |

-A steam engine on the NNR at Weybourne |
+A steam engine on the North Norfolk Railway at Weybourne |

-| The A149 coast road leaves the village towards Sheringham. |
+The A149 coast road leaves Weybourne heading towards Sheringham.

-On this road out of the village is a former mill, which is now private property and is a well known landmark. |
+On this road you will come across a former windmill, which is now private property and is a well known landmark in the area. |

 A149 Coast road at Weybourne |